clojurewerkz/meltdown/README.md

 threadpool-style long-running execution to high-throughput task dispatching.

-  * default one, syncronous dispatcher, implementation that dispatches events using the calling thread.
+  * default one, synchronous dispatcher, implementation that dispatches events using the calling thread.
   * `:event-loop` dispatcher implementation that dispatches events using the single dedicated thread.
-Together with default syncronous dispatcher, very useful in development mode.
+Together with default synchronous dispatcher, very useful in development mode.
   * `:thread-pool` dispatcher implementation that uses `ThreadPoolExecution` with an unbounded queue to dispatch events.
 Works best for long-running tasks.
   * `:ring-buffer` dispatcher implementation that uses LMAX Disruptor RingBuffer to queue tasks to execute.
-Known to be most high-througput implementation.
+Known to be most high-throughput implementation.

 In order to create a reactor backed by the dispatched of your